Global well-posedness for hyperbolic SPDEs with non-Lipschitz coefficients driven by space-time L\'evy white noise: Introduction

 Assuming in addition that $r>d/2$ (which forces the restriction $\gamma>d$), we use the embedding of $H_r(D)$ into $L^{\infty}(D)$, and we provide an exponential bound on the second moment of $\sup_{t\leq T} \|\tu_N(t,\cdot)\|_{H_r(D)}$ which does not depend on $N$ (see Theorem \ref{tu-th2} below).
 Finally, as in \cite{DKZ19}, we show that with probability 1: (i) $u_N(t,x)=u_{N+1}(t,x)$ if $t<\tau_N$; (ii) $\lim_{N \to \infty}\tau_N=\infty$.
 This procedure allows us to construct a global solution by pasting the solutions $(u_N)_{N\geq 1}$, i.e. defining $u(t,x)=u_{N}(t,x)$ for $\tau_{N-1} \leq t <\tau_N$, with $\tau_0=0$.
 Property (i) ensures that $u(t,x)= u_{N}(t,x)$ if $t<\tau_N$, while (ii) shows that $u$ is global.

-In the second part of this paper (Section \ref{section-inf}), we assume that the noise is given by a {\em L\'evy basis} $\Lambda=\{\Lambda(A);A \in \cP_b\}$, defined by:
+In the second part of this paper (Section \ref{section-inf}), we assume that the noise is given by a (pure-jump, no drift) {\em L\'evy basis} $\Lambda=\{\Lambda(A);A \in \cP_b\}$, defined by:

-where $J$ and $\widetilde{J}$ are as above, and we assume that $\nu$ is {\em symmetric}.
+where $J$ and $\widetilde{J}$ are as above, and we assume that $\nu$ is {\em symmetric}. $\nu$ may not satisfy \eqref{def-m2}.
 Here $\cP_b$ is the class of bounded predictable sets, given by Definition \ref{def-pred} below.
 We refer the reader to Section \ref{subsect-Levy-bases} for the definition and properties of the stochastic integral with respect to $\Lambda$.

-\begin{remark} {\rm (i) The process $\{Z(B)=\Lambda(\Omega \times B);B \in \cB_b(\bR_{+}\times D)\}$ is an ID independently scattered random measure, as defined in \cite{RR89}. $Z(B)$ may not have any moments.
+\begin{remark} {\rm (i) The process $\{Z(B)=\Lambda(\Omega \times B);B \in \cB_b(\bR_{+}\times \bR^d)\}$ is an ID independently scattered random measure, as defined in \cite{RR89}. $Z(B)$ may not have any moments.

 (ii) If the measure $\nu$ is given by:

 we say that $\Lambda$ is a {\em symmetric $\alpha$-stable (S$\alpha$S) L\'evy basis}.
 The process $\{Z(B);B \in \cB_b(\bR_{+}\times \bR^d)\}$ is a S$\alpha$S random measure, as defined in \cite{ST94}. } \end{remark}